 This strategy will be governed and overseen by the Early Help Partnership Steering Group.
+The steering group will monitor progress, performance and review the action plan associated with the

-The steering group will monitor progress, performance and review the action plan associated with the strategy.
+The steering group will monitor progress, performance a strategy.

 The Early Help Partnership Steering Group has representation from key partners including